-I’m Mollie Player, an author and mental health counselor in training.
-I attempt feats of great strength, then write about what happens.
-My goals include: daily meditation, homeschooling my kids, not arguing with her family, teaching her children everything she knows and, of course, finding inner peace.
-My plans don’t always work out, but when they do, the results are awesome.
+Author and mental health counselor in training Mollie Player attempts feats of great strength, then writes about what happens.
+Her goals include: daily meditation, homeschooling her kids, not arguing with her family, teaching her children everything she knows and, of course, finding inner peace.
+Her plans don’t always work out, but when they do, the results are awesome.
 And when they don’t, well, it keeps things interesting.